colgate-cosc465-spring24/lab07/README.md

 * Compute the path an AS uses to reach a destination

 ## Getting started

-Clone your git repository on the `tigers` servers.
+Clone your git repository on a `tigers` server.
 Your repository contains:
 * `simulator.py`: a partially written Python program for simulating path vector routing
 * `topologies`: a directory with example network topologies